silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 or the command is run through [CLI](../cli).
 </div>

-When rebuilding the database schema through the [api:SS_ClassLoader] the following additional properties are automatically set on the `DataObject`.
+When rebuilding the database schema through the [api:ClassLoader] the following additional properties are automatically set on the `DataObject`.

 *  ID: Primary Key.
 When a new record is created, SilverStripe does not use the database's built-in auto-numbering